appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/widget-actions/store-value.md

 <dd>

 Accepts a boolean value.
-The default value is `True`, which ensures the persistence of the key-value pair in the browser's local storage, allowing it to be used between sessions.
-Setting it to `False` prevents the value from persisting, and the key gets removed when the page is refreshed or closed.
+The default value is `true`, which ensures the persistence of the key-value pair in the browser's local storage, allowing it to be used between sessions.
+Setting it to `false` prevents the value from persisting, and the key gets removed when the page is refreshed or closed.

 </dd>